thereal-baitjet/readmegen/README.md

 # readmegen
-this generator make a readme from a prompt of questions
+this generator will make a readme file of off questions in a prompt
 ## Table of Contents:
 * [Installation](#installation)
 * [Usage](#usage)